NickMiller11/ynab_utility/README.md

 This is a small utility that performs different calculations to help us understand our progress towards FIRE.

+You can run it with `node ynab.js` when in the project's root directory.

 ## Config

 You will need to update `config.js` with your budgeting information: